 Within the scope of the initial phase of software development are a number of key activities:

-- The existing Choose and Book functionality will be replicated to support transition to the new NHS e-Referral Service.
+The existing Choose and Book functionality will be replicated to support the transition to the new NHS e-Referral Service.

 The initial phase of e-RS development will provide the platform to deliver a range of new features and functionality in support of professional users and patients, which is in line with the NHS e-Referral Service vision.